KaiyaFox/main-site/hotel.md

 Phone: (414) 271-7250<br/>
 <a href="https://www3.hilton.com/en/hotels/wisconsin/hilton-milwaukee-city-center-MKEMHHF/index.html">Venue Website</a>

+# DoubleTree by Hilton Hotel Milwaukee Downtown

+The DoubleTree by Hilton Hotel Milwaukee Downtown is serving as our overflow hotel for this year.
+This is an award-winning hotel offering modern guest rooms, on-site dining and a convenient location adjacent to the Hilton Milwaukee City Center and the Baird Center.

+611 W Wisconsin Ave<br/>Milwaukee, WI 53203<br />
+Phone: (414) 273-2950<br/>
+<a href="https://www.hilton.com/en/hotels/mkeccdt-doubletree-milwaukee-downtown/">Venue Website</a>

 # Baird Center

 We are expanding our space to include a portion of the Baird Center, a exhibition hall and convention center!
 Our space at the Baird Center is easily accessible from the Hilton Milwaukee City Center via a connected skywalk.
 Recent renovations opened in 2024 have doubled the center's available space, continuing the Baird Center's reputation as a modern and versatile space for events in downtown Milwaukee.